junyiwo/Zeus/README.md

 For the server,

-First, download Nginx-1.16.1 and Nginx-http-flv-module, and add the module to Nginx server.
-Then, configure the "nginx.conf" file to enable the live streaming function.
+First, download Nginx-1.16.1 and Nginx-http-flv-module, and add the module to Nginx when install the server.
+Then, configure the "nginx.conf" file to enable the live streaming.
 You can take the "nginx.conf" in the Server folder as a reference.
 Please modify the IP address in the file.

 For the client component,

-Download Three.js and Flv.js to build the player.
+All the files are included in the folder "Player", the "player.js" is a webpage player.
+It will play the requested 360 video when double clicked it.

 # Citation
 To cite our paper, use this Bibtex code: